CHINT Invites Worldwide Partners For The Global Energy Nexus At 10Th CHINT International Marketing Forum

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- Global leading smart energy solutions provider CHINT has held the 10th CHINT International Marketing Forum (CIMF) from October 10 to 14, 2023 in Shanghai, China.
+(MENAFN- GlobeNewsWire - Nasdaq) Shanghai, China, Oct.
+18, 2023 (GLOBE NEWSWIRE) -- Global leading smart energy solutions provider CHIN has held the 10th CHINT International Marketing Forum (CIMF) from October 10 to 14, 2023 in Shanghai, China.
 Under the theme“Nexus: Empower a Boundless Energy World”, the event brought together more than 300 guests from more than 60 countries, all leaders in the fields of electric power, new energy, industrial, power distribution, and other segments.

-“CHINT owns the regional headquarters with a fully-functional structure and is experienced in the migration of capability platforms to better interact professionally with customers,” says Ms. Lily Zhang, President of CHINT Global,“With these backgrounds, CHINT's strategy is 'Local for Global, Global for Local', and invites all the world guests to join us for a better nexus of global energy.”
+“CHINT owns the regional headquarters with a fully-functional structure and is experienced in the migration of capability platforms to better interact professionally with customers,” says Ms. Lily Zhang, President of CHINT Global and CHINT Electrics.“With these backgrounds, CHINT's strategy is 'Local for Global, Global for Local', and invites all the world guests to join us for a better nexus of global energy.”

 Held biennially since 2005, CIMF also serves as an exclusive venue to connect and collaborate with peers.
 After experiencing the expansion of its scale, the accumulation of customers, and joint efforts from all parties, CIMF has enabled attendees to exchange insights, address emerging challenges, and seize future opportunities.
 The 10th CIMF returned to a face-to-face format with a live webcast on the official website and the Go CHINT app, following the previous edition being held entirely virtually.
 It provided a valuable platform for CHINT to share its progress in tackling the various opportunities and challenges in the industry, as well as function as a valuable chance for CHINT's customers to engage with world-renowned experts from the energy sector.